anotherhobby/sleep2mqtt/README.md

 # sleep2mqtt - Bed Occupancy Sensor

-This is a prototype occupancy sensor I created for my Sleep Number bed to integrate with Home Assistant.
+sleep2mqtt is a prototype occupancy sensor I created for my Sleep Number bed to integrate with Home Assistant.
+The hardware cost me about $80.
 It's written in mircopython and runs on ESP32.
 The sensor pushes instant state changes in addition to pressure data every 30s to MQTT for both sides of the bed.
-I wrote the code to use a configuration file so that it could be shared.
+I wrote sleep2mqtt to use a configuration file so it could be easily shared.

 Sleep Number beds (and other air beds) generally operate at under 1 psi.
 The air pressure inside the bed increases when you get in, and it decreases when you get out.
 That pressure data is used to determine occupancy.